PaimaStudios/paima-engine-docs/5 - chain-data-extensions.md

     depositAddress: "0xAB...CD"
 ```

-Note that extensions of different types might require slightly different fields &ndash; this will be described in their respective sections.
+Note that extensions of different types often require slightly different fields &ndash; this will be described in their respective sections.
 However, here is a quick overview of the purposes of each field in the above config:

  - `name`: This field allows you to refer to this particular extension when using the Paima SDK functions for accessing the data it has collected;
- - `type`: This specifies what kind of extension you want, currently supporting three values corresponding to the three types of extensions described in later subsections:
+ - `type`: This specifies which extension you want to use, currently supporting three values corresponding to the three types of extensions described in later subsections:
    - `"erc721"`,
    - `"erc20"`,
    - `"erc20-deposit"`;
  - `contractAddress`: The address of the contract to read data from;
- - `startBlockHeight`: The starting blockheight from which you want the data to be read, zero by default;
+ - `startBlockHeight`: The starting blockheight from which you want the data to be read, zero by default; You should always set this to the block height that the smart contract was deployed on when in production.
  - `initializationPrefix`: For extensions that trigger scheduled inputs (ERC721 and ERC20Deposit) specifies the prefix used with these scheduled inputs;
  - `depositAddress`: This field is only used by the ERC20Deposit extension type to specify the target address of transactions you are interested in tracking.